ClaireCJS/ingest_ics/README.md

 python ingest_ics.py
 ```

-Note that this will create the monitor folder if it doesn't exist, but it will also mention this on the screen so you will nkow.
+Note that this will create the monitor folder if it doesn't exist, but it will also mention this on the screen so you will know.

 ## Usage: File mode